 1. Invest in Brainstorming

-To save time writing, you’ll first need to invest some time upfront.
+To save time writing blog posts, you’ll first need to invest some time upfront.
 That sounds counterintuitive, we know.
 But hear us out.

 When you sit down to write, it might sometimes take you a bit to get the creative juices flowing.
 You may struggle to think of viral-worthy blog topics to write about that suit your niche.